 Survey report by Chellaston RICS surveyors buildingsurvey.co.uk Review by Penny - 2017-09-01

 We accompanied Steve on the survey of what we thought was going to be our dream buy.
 After half an hour of Steve burrowing around under carpets and shoving his moisture meter in and out of timbers we considered ourselves saved from a potential living hell.
 The property was riddled with dampness, beetles and dry rot.
 Steve told us that due to inadequate under floor ventilation the ground floor timbers were damp which was encouraging the beetles and dry rot.
 He suspected that once the fresh air got in after the disgusting carpets were removed from what appeared to be solid timber floors that they would literally disintegrate before our eyes.
 Suspected remedial costs £5000.00.

 Steve also picked up dodgy wiring, old lead pipes and a suspected breach of the boundary line by an extension of the property.

-Homebuyers Survey, Derby Review by Linda - 2017-09-10
+Homebuyers Survey, Chellaston Review by Linda - 2017-09-10